AmandeepSohal/AmandeepSohal/README.md

-### Hi there 👋, Amandeep Sohal
+### Hi there, I am Amandeep Sohal
 ### Data Analyst
 <!--![Data Analyst](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)-->
 I'm Amandeep Sohal, I'm from the USA.
 I am an apisiring Data Analyst.
-I enjoy sifting through data and finding new/interesting insights on how the company is doing, how it can do better, and what is not working.
+I enjoy gathering, cleaning, and analyzing data to find new and interesting insights on how the company is doing, how it can do better, and what is not working.
 I have experience in Excel, Tableau, Python, SQL, and Java.
 I have created dashboards in Tableau and utitlized Excel for my internship at MERC (Metrowest Economic Research center) in Framingham, MA.
 I've used SQL, Python, and Java in my personal projects as well.

-You can check out my Tableau dashboards here: https://public.tableau.com/app/profile/amandeep.sohal/vizzes

 ## Skills and Experience
 - SQL